 A real-time popup chat window, staffed and seen only by you and our staff and volunteers.
 It works like an IM conversation or Facebook chat.

-Monday: 10:00 - 12: 00 / 3:00 - 5:00 PST
+Monday: 2:00 - 5:00 PST

-Tuesday: 10:00 - 12: 00 / 3:00 - 5:00 PST
+Tuesday: ;2:00 - 5:00 PST

-Friday: 10:00 - 12: 00 / 3:00 - 5:00 PST
+Friday: 2:00 - 5:00 PST

 How fast will you be answered?
 Within those hours, you will typically be answered within a few minutes.
-Due to limited staffing, however, chat sometimes may not be available during all of those times.
-As well, if we are staffed and slow in other areas, we may sometimes have chat available on different days or hours.
-To see when we are and are not in chat, you can always take a look on the sidebar to the left there for the graphic that tells you if live chat is on or offline.
+Some additional times or days may be available when we have available staff.
+To see when we are and are not available in chat, take a look on the sidebar to the left there for the graphic that tells you if live chat is on or offline.
 On the message boards, there is a graphic at the bottom of every page which tells you whether we are or are not available in chat.

 The index of the advice columns is here, to give you a sense of the kind of engaged, professional and in-depth answers it provides.